 Jenny Jump State Forest packs a punch with its extensive trail system overlooking the Great Valley and Delaware Water Gap.
 The trail system is filled with glacial erratics, stunning views, and the ominous “Ghost Lake” for boating, fishing, or supernatural lovers.
 Set up your ENO gear near the United Astronomy Club of New Jerseys’ observatory site and get in some star gazing at one of the few dark sky locations left in the state.
 Jenny Jump Forest also rents cabins, lean-tos, and primitive camping sites.

-Author bio: Erica is a New Jersey native and an avid outdoor adventurer who enjoys hiking, biking, kayaking, traveling with her partner, and most recently birding in her ENO.
+Erica Garfinkle is a New Jersey native and an avid outdoor adventurer who enjoys hiking, biking, kayaking, traveling with her partner, and most recently birding in her ENO.
 Erica is an advocate for making the outdoors accessible for everyone, especially the LGBTQIA+ community.